AltayAli/SVS.Invoice/README.md

 # SVS.Invoice API

 This is .Net Core web API that serves for some kinds of invoices.
 The project consists of 1 Web API and 3 libraries serving it.
-Here are the details :
+Here are the details:

 ## SVS.Invoice.API